hallpaz/3dsystems20/docs/project.md.md

 ### Conclusion and next steps

 As the works in this area are still very recent, we are subject to unexpected bugs as the one found in Pytorch3D.
-Although ... we managed to
+Although ... we managed to complete the rendering step of our panoramic scene using the Soft Rasterizer
 -   ✓Parameterize rotations (quaternions?)
 -   ✓Render new objects in panoramic environment

 You can find the Keynote presented at the course below.

+### References

+[1] Immersive Light Field Video with a Layered Mesh Representation

+[2]

+[3] M. M. Loper and M. J. Black.
+Opendr: An approximate differentiable renderer.
+In European Conference on Computer Vision, pages 154–169.
+Springer, 2014.

+[4] H. Kato, Y. Ushiku, and T. Harada.
+Neural 3d mesh renderer.
+In Proceedings ofthe IEEE Conference on Computer Vision and Pattern Recognition, pages 3907–3916, 2018.

+[5] Liu, S., Li, T., Chen, W., Li, H.: Soft rasterizer: A differentiable renderer for image-based 3d reasoning.
+In: Proceedings of the IEEE International Conference on Computer Vision. pp. 7708–7717 (2019)

 ###### You may contact me at hallpaz@impa.br
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4OTM2NDU5NywxODM2ODU3ODk5XX0=
+eyJoaXN0b3J5IjpbLTY4OTYxODEzMiwxODM2ODU3ODk5XX0=
 -->